Alpha-VLLM/LLaMA2-Accessory/docs/finetune/mm.md

 ## Two-Stage Training of Multi-Modal LLaMA2

-For multi-modal fine-tuning, we follow a two-stage paradigm
+For multi-modal finetuning, we follow a two-stage paradigm

 ### Stage1